mrmacright/Metal-HUD-Mobile-Config/README.md

 - Device identifiers
 - Logs

-This helps improve app name detection and compatibility.
+This is to help improve app name detection and compatibility.